beerose/blog/content/posts/js-quiz/post.md

 #### Explanation

-Arrays have this fancy [alghoritm](http://es5.github.io/#x15.4.5.1) for defining array's properties.
+There's an [alghoritm](http://es5.github.io/#x15.4.5.1) for defining array's properties.

-Now, let's consider these three cases to see what this algorithm does:
+Now, let's consider these three cases to see what the algorithm does:

 1. **array[0] = 0** — set first element of _array_ to be 0. <br />Result: **[0]**.